-- B. CONDITIONS.
-An applicant for approval of a proposed PRD shall make application to the Planning Board in the same fashion as specified in the Subdivision Regulations and Section 4.16 IIHO.
-In the course of review of the proposal by the Planning Board, the Board shall hear evidence presented by the applicant and determine whether, in its judgment, the proposal meets the objectives and purpose set forth above, in which event the Board may grant approval to the proposal subject to such reasonable conditions and limitations as it shall deem appropriate.
-(3-14-17) - C. (Deleted 3-10-15) - D. (Deleted 3-10-15). - E. PERMITTED USES. - There may permitted in any PRD, single family detached and single family attached, and multi-unit structures of any type without regard to dwelling unit configuration or form of ownership.
-It is envisioned that the housing types, while having different internal configurations, will have an external appearance that complements and is in general harmony with the natural surroundings of the PRD.
-Up to ten percent (10%) of the dwelling units may be mobile homes.
+- 4. In no case shall the Board permit a dwelling unit density increase of more than 25% above the reasonable and feasible baseline density it has determined for the subject property.
+There shall be no presumption that 25% or any lesser density increase is required to be granted.
+The 25% maximum increase is an absolute cap that shall not be exceeded. - 5.
+This limitation on dwelling unit density increase in a PRD is implemented for the following reasons: - a.
+To provide appropriate incentive levels to applicants to propose PRDs.
+A PRD may reduce an applicant's cost of development by reducing per lot infrastructure and site development costs, and thereby provide an incentive to propose a PRD in lieu of a traditional subdivision.
+This incentive may be present even in the absence of increased dwelling unit density.
+A limitation helps to ensure the Town is not providing unnecessary or excessive incentives. - b.
+To ensure the level of development allowed is at a level that is harmonious with the requirements of the underlying zoning district. - c.
+To guard against potential harm to natural resources (including to wildlife habitat and water resources) from excessive development density. - 6.
+If the Board is satisfied that the application conforms to the requirements of this and other applicable sections of the ordinance and regulations, the Board may grant approval subject to such additional reasonable conditions and limitations as it shall deem appropriate.
+(3-14-17) - D. (Deleted 3-10-15) - E. (Deleted 3-10-15). - D. PERMITTED USES. - 1.
+There may be permitted in any PRD, single family detached and single family attached, and multi-unit structures of any type without regard to dwelling unit configuration or form of ownership.
+It is envisioned that the housing types may have different internal configurations, but will have an external appearance that complements and is in general harmony with the natural surroundings of the PRD.
 The maximum height of any dwelling structure shall be thirty-five (35) feet, exclusive of chimneys or cupolas, measured from the lowest adjacent exterior elevation.
-For the purposes of this ordinance, the following definitions shall apply: - a.
-Single Family Detached Dwelling Unit any building designed for and occupied by not more than one (1) family and which is not attached to any other dwelling unit by any means. - b.
-Single Family Attached Dwelling Unit a single family dwelling attached to one other single family dwelling by a common vertical wall. - c.
-Multi-unit Structure a building which contains from three (3) to six (6) dwelling units. - 2.
-The Board shall determine the mix of housing types, number of dwelling units and structures, and the number of bedrooms for each dwelling unit.
+For the purposes of this ordinance, the following definitions shall apply: - i.
+Single Family Detached Dwelling Unit any dwelling designed for and occupied by not more than one (1) family and which is not attached to any other dwelling unit by any means. - ii.
+Single Family Attached Dwelling Unit a single family dwelling attached to one other single family dwelling by a common vertical wall or shared ceiling/floor. - iii.
+Multi-unit Structure a building which contains from three (3) to six (6) dwelling units, each occupied by a single family. - 2.
+The Board shall approve the mix of housing types, number of dwelling units and structures, and the number of bedrooms for each dwelling unit.
 These shall be determined at the Final Review and be noted on the Final Plat.

-F. OPEN SPACE.
+E. OPEN SPACE.